 I remember in 1986 teaching a unit on the Statue of Liberty and the celebration held for her 100th birthday.
 We subscribed to Weekly Reader, and we had access to a package of materials about the birthday celebration.

-.
+She was unveiled on October 1886.
 Here's a picture of a poster on Liberty Island near the statue.

 As we were on the ferry between Manhattan and Liberty Island, I took this photo of Manhattan.
 My sister and I discussed 911, and of course we wondered how the tourists that were in New York that day visiting the Statue of Liberty must have felt as they watched the horror of the World Trade Center destruction unfold!